Guide

 Twenty-four hours before the slot, the bot sends an automated reminder in the same chat.
 An hour before, a second one.
 Customer either confirms, reschedules through the same Mini App, or cancels per your policy.
 If they cancel within your refund window, Stars are refunded automatically; outside the window, your no-show policy kicks in.

 After the session, the bot sends a re-book button.
 One tap, next slot picked, paid, locked.
-Repeat customers convert at 3–5× the rate of “DM me when you want to book again” flows.
+Repeat customers come back far more often than through “DM me when you want to book again” flows.

 This is what shipped in AdminHub Services.
 Calendar, slots, Stars and cards, reminders, cancellation policy, callback requests — native to the bot.